thomasbruninx/linerewrite/README.md

 ```
 $>rewrite filename.txt 0
 ```
+Easy right!

 ### Editing multiple lines starting at line 7
 ```
 $>rewrite filename.txt 7 m
 ```
 If you want to stop editing just press enter on an empty line.
-(BTW this also works in single line mode in case you changed your mind and you don't want to change the line
+(BTW this also works in single line mode in case you changed your mind and you don't want to change the line)

 ### Show the contents (starting at line 4) of the file before editing
 ```
 $>rewrite filename.txt 4 p
 ```
+Pro-tip: You can combine all these options together!

 ### Show the contents of my entire file without editing
 ```
 $>rewrite filename.txt 0 pn
 ```
+This is litteraly just what "cat" does.

 ### Make a backup of my file before I edit it
 ```
 $>rewrite filename.txt 5 b
 ```
+Cause I forgot to make an undo feature.

 ### I don't want to edit, I just want to remove line 14
 ```
 $>rewrite filename.txt 14 r
 ```
+There's a reason I mentioned the backup option first.

 ### Insert a new line before line 6
 ```
 $>rewrite filename.txt 6 i
 ```
+Yes it's all possible!

 ### Show the built-in help function
 ```